Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 327

-This problem was asked by Salesforce.
+This problem was asked by Amazon and Salesforce.

 Write a program to merge two binary trees.
 Each node in the new tree should hold a value equal to the sum of the values of the corresponding nodes of the input trees.